m) Provisions and Contingent Liabilities General

 In the event of liquidation of the Company, the holders of equity shares will be entitled to receive remaining assets of the Company, after distribution of all preferential amounts.
 The distribution will be in proportion to the number of equity shares held by the shareholders.

-a) There are no amount due for payment to the Investor Education and Protection Fund under section 125 of the Companies Act, 2013.
+a) Does not include any amount due and outstanding, to be credited to the Investor Education and Protection Fund under section 125 of the Companies Act, 2013.

 b) Terms and conditions of the above financial liabilities: